worikgh/llm-web/llm-web-fe/issues.md

 * Popup/tool-tip type thing
 * Button to copy a response to the clipboard
 * A button to copy a conversation to the clipboard
+* Display  who is logged in on screen

 # BUG(s)

 * The left hand panel, for metadata, in the response screen is too wide.
 Should word wrap the model name